Capella (notation program): History

-Before capella, there was tonica, a program to analyse musical notation.
+Before capella, there was tonica, a program to analyze musical notation.
 Since some people used tonica mainly to print musical scores, the idea for a scorewriter was born.

 The first version was published in 1992 as a program named "Allegro", running under MS-DOS with its own graphical interface.
 Since the name was already taken, the name had to be changed - taking the name from the brightest star in the constellation Auriga, Capella.
 Only the original file name extension ALL was kept for the binary notation file format.
 The first real capella is version 1.01 dated 15 May 1992.
 Version 1.5 was the last MS-DOS Version, published in 1993.

 The only alternative back then was the much more expensive Finale on Atari ST or Macintosh, or since 1993 Sibelius on Acorn Computers.

 Version 2 used Windows 3.1.
 The file format changed to another proprietary binary format with extension CAP.
 Many details, including lyrics, were lost in the conversion from ALL to CAP files.

 Version 3.0 moved from 16-bit to 32-bit software.
 The file format changed again, also with some losses in the conversion.
 This format is internally designated as CAP3.
 This binary file format was kept, until the XML-based format CapXML 1.0 with extension CAPX was introduced.